Potato 2.3: Agentic Annotation, Solo Mode, and the Future of Human Evaluation

 filmstrip:

-enabled: trueInteractive Chat Display supports both trace review (evaluating a recorded conversation) and live chat (annotators interact with an agent in real time, then evaluate the conversation):
+enabled: trueInteractive Chat Display covers two cases: trace review, where you evaluate a recorded conversation, and live chat, where annotators talk to an agent in real time and then rate the conversation:

 agentic: